Food Systems Summit Stocktaking Moment 2023

-These webinars provided an independent platform for Australian stakeholders including experts, academics, industry representatives, farmers and the general public to share experiences, ideas, opportunities and solutions on a variety of issues and challenges facing food systems.
+These webinars provided an independent platform for Australian stakeholders including experts, academics, industry representatives, farmers and the general public to share experiences, ideas, opportunities and solutions on a variety of issues and challenges facing agricultural and food systems.

 The aim was for the discussion to be open and transparent, and as representative as possible.
 They were independent of Australian Government processes and views.